 What to do if the Colosseum is fully booked

-If that doesn’t work, you may want to book a tour via a third party agency – let them know you have a Roma Pass and chances are they will only charge you for the cost of the guided tour.
+- Book a tour via a third party agency – let them know you have a city and chances are they will only charge you for the cost of the guided tour.

 You can buy the Roma Pass at any site that participates in it and at tourist information points around Rome.
 You can also buy it at Rome Fiumicino and Ciampino airports, in the arrival area, and at Tiburtina and Termini stations.

-However, I wholeheartedly recommend getting your Roma Pass in advance online, so that you can indicate your preferred date and time for visiting places such as the Colosseum and all you have to do once you get to Rome after a long flight is heading to your hotel to rest and relax.
+A better option is to get it in advance online here, so that you can indicate your preferred date and time for visiting specific attractions and all you have to do once you get to Rome after a long flight is heading to your hotel to rest and relax.

 Do you need to have a physical copy of your Roma Pass?

-Make sure to double check whether your Roma Pass has to be printed or not.
+Make sure to double check whether your pass has to be printed or not.
 For some of them, you only have to save it on your cell phone.
 In other cases, you need to print it out.
-Finally, in some cases you need to actually pick up your card at one of the places where it is also sold.
+In some cases you need to actually pick up your card at one of the places where it also sold.
 Even in the latter case, I recommend buying it online so that you can pre-book your Colosseum visit.